marcusoftnet/marcusoftnet.github.io/_posts/2014-08-22-luck-has-nothing-to-do-with-it.md

 - The complexity of the deployment projects was enormous.
 - They had 4 full-time employed Deployment project managers, just to coordinate the activities
 - If they were really lucky everything went just as planned.
 - Often (who said "Always"?!) things went bad.
 For at least some of the dependencies.
-Unluck and unexpected things.
+Un-luck and unexpected things.
 - Minor extra releases had to be made.
 After the main release.
 Changing things even further.

 At this time I gave a Lean presentation and I had a slide on continuous delivery in there.
 This made them angry.
 I tried to show them with a drawing like follows: